 D04.01.
-SCOPE

-- D04.01.01.
-This section sets out the Guideline for the design of the subsurface drainage system for the road pavement and/or subgrade. - D04.01.02.
-This Specification contains procedures for the design of subsurface drainage, including: - (a) Subsoil and Foundation Drains - (b) Sub-Pavement Drains - (c) Drainage Mats, including Type A and Type B Mats. - D04.01.03.
-Reference guidelines for the application and design of subsurface drainage include AUSTROADS Research Report 368, AUSTROADS Guide to and Pavement Technology Part 2: Pavement Structural Design & AUSTROADS Guide to the Control of Moisture in Roads.
-The full titles of these guidelines are given below. - D04.01.04.
-The following order of priority for interpretation of documents will apply: (Please note that reference to a Guideline or Standard, is reference to the latest version of the relevant document, unless specifically a version number is specifically stated) - 1.
-CMDG D4 Subsurface Drainage Design Specification - 2.
-AUSTROADS - 3.
-Queensland Urban Drainage Manual (QUDM) - 4.
-AS 2439.1 Perforated drainage pipe and associated fittings. - 5.
-AS/NZS 1477 PVC pipes and fittings for pressure applications.
+SCOPE D04.01.01.
+This section sets out the Guideline for the design of the subsurface drainage system for the road pavement and/or subgrade.
+D04.01.02.
+This Specification contains procedures for the design of subsurface drainage, including: (a) Subsoil and Foundation Drains (b) Sub-Pavement Drains (c) Drainage Mats, including Type A and Type B Mats.
+D04.01.03.
+Reference guidelines for the application and design of subsurface drainage include ARRB Special Reports 35 and 41, and the AUSTROADS - Guide to the Control of Moisture in Roads.
+The full titles of these guidelines are given below.
+D04.01.04.
+The following order of priority for interpretation of documents will apply: (Please note that reference to a Guideline or Standard, is reference to the latest version of the relevant document, unless specifically a version number is specifically stated) CMDG D4 Subsurface Drainage Design Specification 2.
+AUSTROADS Order of 3.
+Queensland Urban Drainage Manual (QUDM) Priority 4.
+AS 2439.1 Perforated drainage pipe and associated fittings.
+5. AS/NZS 1477 PVC pipes and fittings for pressure applications.
+6. ARRB-SR35 7.
+ARRB-SR41 D04.02.
+OBJECTIVES D04.02.01.

-D04.02.
-OBJECTIVES

-D04.02.01.
 The objective in the design of the subsurface drainage system is to control moisture content fluctuations in the pavement and/or subgrade to within the limits assumed in the pavement design.
+Control Moisture Content D04.03.
+TERMINOLOGY D04.03.01.
+Subsoil drains are intended for the drainage of ground water or seepage from the subgrade and/or the subbase in cuttings.
+Subsoil Drains D04.03.02.
+Foundation drains are intended for the drainage of seepage, springs and wet areas within and adjacent to the foundations of the road formation.
+Foundation Drains D04.03.03.
+Sub-pavement drains are intended for the drainage of the base and subbase pavement layers in flexible pavements.
+They may also function to drain seepage or groundwater from the subgrade.
+Sub-pavement Drains